Sol Oriens: Racing career

-2022: Two-year old season
+2022: two-year-old season

-On September 8, 2022, Sol Oriens passed his gate test at Miho training center.
+On September 8, 2022, Sol Oriens passed his gate test at Miho Training Center.
 Afterwards, he underwent adjustments at the Yamamoto training center, and returned to his home stable at Miho training center on October 8.
 He was supposed to debut with Yutaka Take has his jockey, but it was changed to Keita Tosaki instead.
 Before the race, Keita commented, "His running style seems flexible.
 He has something good" and his trainer expressed his hopes, saying, "He's a horse that I want to ride in the classics".

 Sol Oriens made his debut at the Tokyo Racecourse on November 13 in a 2-year-old newcomer race on turf (1800m).
-Upon leaving the gate, he bumped into the horse next to him and settled in on third position during the race.
+Upon leaving the gate, he bumped into the horse next to him and settled into third position during the race.
 He won the race by the neck in a fierce battle with Lebensstil.
 Keita commented, "He had the ability and has good footwork.
 He ran the race well.
 His siblings can be a bit high-strung, but today he was fine.
 We'll see how he performs with more experience.
 I believe he has potential."

-2023: Three-year old season
+2023: three-year-old season

 Sol Oriens was scheduled to run on January 15, 2023, at the Keisei Hai at the Nakayama Racecourse.
 His jockey, Takeshi Yokoyama, mentioned before the race, "It seems like it will take some time for him to reach his full potential, but even in graded races, he might deliver some good performance."
 His trainer stated, "He will run well.
 I have some concerns about his suitability in Nakayama, but I have no doubts about his running ability."
 He started as the second favorite at the odds of 2.7 on the race day.
 After the start, he raced in fourth position from the rear during the middle of the race.
-Making a move around the 3rd and 4th corner, he approached the leading pack.
+Making a move around the 3rd and 4th corners, he approached the leading pack.
 Despite veering outwards, he corrected himself and unleashed his powerful legs in the homestretch, breaking through the rest of the field.
-He won convincingly by a two and a half lengths with the fastest final 3 furlongs in 34.5 seconds.
+He won convincingly by two and a half lengths with the fastest final 3 furlongs in 34.5 seconds.
 This marked his second consecutive victory and his first win in a graded stakes race.
 Additionally, both his trainer and his jockey achieved their first Keisei Hai victories.
 His jockey commented, "He tends to lean to the right during training, so I was cautious.
 Unfortunately, he veered outward, causing inconvenience to other horses.
 I feel sincerely sorry.
 I hope he grows both mentally and physically and becomes more considerate of other horses.
 However, I believe we can expect good things from him for the classics."
 His trainer added, "He looked like Duramente.
 While there are many areas to work on, it's clear that he can handle the distance.
 I think we can proceed to the next race with confidence."